nextstrain/translations/narratives/translations_ncov_sit-rep_it_2020-08-14.md

 \n\n
 <!-- ### We use subsampling approaches to remove potential sampling biases in order to ensure that regions and time-periods are appropriately included for analysis.
 (This also helps for the computational requirements.)-->
-### Usiamo metodi di sottocampionamento per rimuovere potenziali sbilanciamenti nel campionamento al fine di garantire che le regioni geografiche egli intervalli di tempo siano adeguatamente considerati nell'analisi.
+### Usiamo metodi di sottocampionamento per rimuovere potenziali sbilanciamenti nel campionamento al fine di garantire che le regioni geografiche e gli intervalli di tempo siano adeguatamente considerati nell'analisi.
 (Questo aiuta anche per i requisiti computazionali.)
 \n\n
 <!-- ### Here you can see the geographical distribution of ~4300 genomes.